JinIgarashi/portfolio/content/home/experience.md

   date_start = "2014-04-01"
   date_end = "2016-09-30"
   description = """
-  Worked as a GIS specialist funded by JICA and conducted the following activities.
+  Worked as a GIS specialist funded by JICA and conducted GIS mapping and some improvements of Non-Revenue Water management.
-  - Mapped the entire water distribution network (approximately 300km length of pipeline in Total) in Narok and Ololulung’a town (Trimble GPS, ArcPAD, QGIS).
-  - Designed and developed GIS database & WebGIS (PostGIS, Mapserver, Leafletjs).
-The system links to billing system, it helps improve their revenue collections.
-  - Created the DMAs (District Metered Areas) for analyzing and improving Non-Revenue water management.
-  - Conducted training to transfer technical knowledge to Kenyan colleagues, then GIS system is continuously being used up to now since it has been developed.
-  - Consulted GIS work for 7 water services providers (Nyeri water, Kabarnet water, Kapsabet water, Nakuru water, Nakuru rural water, Naivasha water and Mavoko water) in Kenya.
   """

   [[experience]]